DanielSkala/ollama_pdf_rag/README.md

   3D space using UMAP
 - `llm.py`: Currently just instantiates ChatOllama and defines prompts
 - `rag.py`: Implements the RAG pipeline from user input to answer generation

+---

+# ❓ Troubleshooting
+If you face any issues:

+1. Ensure Docker Desktop is running before loading the image.
+2. Check Ollama status with `curl http://localhost:11434/api/tags`